-Which Seats Offer The Best View?
+Which Seats Would Offer Me the Best Views?

 The middle seats, numbered 104 to 108, in rows A to C of the mezzanine offer a great look at the stage.
-While it’s hard to point exactly which seats take the crown, both the middle orchestra and premium mezzanine are priced equally, making the decision entirely dependent on whether you like heights or not.
+While it’s hard to point exactly which seats take the crown, both the middle orchestra and premium front mezzanine are priced similarly, making the decision entirely dependent on whether you like heights or not.

 You wouldn’t want to overspend to get the best seats in the house, especially for a show like Hamilton which has some of the most expensive seats for a Broadway production.
-If you’re looking for good seats for Hamilton but have budgetary restrictions, we have selected the best value for money seats in Richard Rodgers Theatre for you.
+If you’re looking for good seats for Hamilton but have budgetary restrictions, we have selected the best value for money seats in Richard Rodgers Theater for you.

-30-Second Takeaway: Richard Rodgers Theatre
+30-Second Takeaway: Richard Rodgers Theater